Aman0Shah/ALonelyPlace/README.md

+# Cover
 ![Cover](Cover.jpg)
 # Author Description
 My name is Aman Shah.
+I am a Junior at WHS!
-I play tennis and have been a part of M.U.N. for 3 years now.
+I play tennis on a regular basis.
+Currently, I am JV Captain.
+And participate in M.U.N. for 3 years now, racking multiple awards.
-I love to speedrun video games in my spare time.
+I love to speedrun video games in my spare time, I play Legend of Zelda the most.

 This compilation of poems took multiple hours to complete.
 Including the graphics for the cover, the _POEMS_ themself, and creating the website.
-**Please Enjoy.**
+**Please, Enjoy.**

 ![Me](ortrait.jpeg)
 # POEMS - Start